 Section 499 contains a number of exceptions.
 Those specified exceptions lay down what is not defamation.
 The Fourth Exception says that it is not defamation to publish a substantially true report of the proceedings of a Court of Justice, but does not make any such concession in respect of proceedings of a House of Legislature or Parliament.
 The question naturally arises how far the rule in Wason’s case (1868) L.R.
 4 Q.B.
 73, can be applied to criminal prosecutions in India, but as this aspect of the controversy was not canvassed at the Bar, we need not say anything about it, as it is not necessary for the decision of this case.

 The proof of truth which is one of the ingredients of the First Exception is not an ingredient of the Ninth Exception.
-What the Ninth Exception requires an accused person to prove is that he made the statement in Good Faith.
-We are governed by the definition prescribed by Section 52 of the Code.
+What the Ninth Exception requires an accused person to prove is that he made the statement in good faith.
+We are governed by the definition prescribed by Section 52.
 The accused must show that the belief in his impugned statement had a rational basis and was not just a blind simple belief.
 That is where the element of due care and attention plays an important role.
-In deciding whether an accused person acted in Good Faith under the Ninth Exception, it is not possible to lay down any rigid rule or test.
+In deciding whether an accused person acted in good faith under the Ninth Exception, it is not possible to lay down any rigid rule or test.
 It would be a question to be considered on the facts and circumstances of each case.
 Where an accused person is called upon to prove that his case falls under an Exception, law treats the onus as discharged if the accused person succeeds in proving a preponderance of probability.
 As soon as the preponderance of probability is proved, the burden shifts to the prosecution, which has still to discharge its original onus.

 When, Explanation (2) to Section 499, talks of a collection of persons as capable of being defamed, such collection of persons must mean a definite and a determinate body.
 The prosecuting staff of Aligarh and even the prosecuting staff in the State of U.P. forms an identifiable group or collection of persons within the meaning of Section 499, Explanation (2).

-In order to come within the First Exception to Section 499 it has to be established that what has been imputed concerning the Respondent is true and the publication of the imputation is for the Public Good.
-The onus of proving these two ingredients, namely, truth of the imputation and the publication of the imputation for the Public Good is on the Appellant.
+In order to come within the First Exception to Section 499 it has to be established that what has been imputed is true and the publication of the imputation is for the public good.

 In the Ninth Exception the person making the imputation has to substantiate that his enquiry was attended with due care and attention and he was thus satisfied that the imputation was true.
 The accent is on the enquiry, care and objective and not subjective satisfaction.